lukasbaldauf/ensemble-average-q/README.md

 H1O |   0.445 |   -    |  0.445 |   -   | glycam default for H1O
 O1  |  -0.639 |   -    | -0.639 |   -   | glycam default for O1

-Values for beta-D-manA-OMe wil be supplemented shortly with the intent to simulate alginates using the GLYCAM force field.

 Assuming you have run a GROMACS simulation of your molecule, you can run